 What does the above statement mean.
 Think about it without Great Whitetail Deer information why would you think you can be good at going afield in the fall to harvest a Whitetail.
 Any other thing you do in life I would bet you learn how to do it right to succeed, the same applies to deer hunting and more so because of the great respect we have for them.
 I read lots of articles all year long, some that I like and some not.
 I also have trail cameras out all year long as well.
 I have tried so many but the best I have now are Browning.
 Below will be a picture of a fawn the forester I work with on my 300 acre parcel of hardwoods.
 We just finished work on 10 acres of food plots and a nice pond.
 Improve Whitetail habitat improves hunting.

-The picture above is one of the Deer food plots we just added to our property, this one is 5 acres.
+The pictures above are from one of the Deer food plots we just added to our property, this one is 5 acres.
 You need food to attract and hold the deer on your property or hunting area if you lease.
 As you can see this does help with attracting and holding Whitetail Deer.
 All our work and forest management is done by Cory Figueiredo of Future Forest Consulting.
 You need to find and use a Forester to manage and guide you with the growth of your deer hunting property.
 On our property at this time we only harvest bucks.
 In the future we will be watching the buck to doe ratio very careful to keep our herd in balance to their food.

 As a hunter you are clearly thinking about hunting strategies and are looking for tips on how to make your hunt successful.
 Here's some pages you might be interested in...

 Hunting white tail deer is one of the most popular sports in the country.
 You can hunt them with bow and arrows, rifles, hand guns and cameras.
 They are hunted for food and for the challenge of obtaining a trophy rack, or maybe just a great photo.